JENNIFER WHITE

 Picture

+In 2019, I was contacted to see if I was available to be the Dialect Coach on a new series named Stateless.
 Directed by Emma Freeman and Jocelyn Moorhouse, the 6 part drama series was being co-produced/created by Cate Blanchett with producers Matchbox Pictures, Dirty Films and ABC TV at the helm.

 Airing in Australia in early 2020 on ABC TV and later in the year on Netflix, the formidable series cast includes: Yvonne Strahovski, Fayssal Bazzi, Cate Blanchett, Dominic West, Asher Keddie, Jai Courtney, Marta Dusseldorp and Darren Gilshenan.